Hog-CERN/Hog/docs/02-User-Manual/00-what-is-hog.md

 In this case, everything will be decoupled, as the two repository are two completely unlinked things.
-All that is explained in this guide will have to be done with both repositories and you can also, in principle, use two different version of Hog.
+All that is explained in this guide will have to be done with both repositories and you can also, in principle, use two different versions of Hog.

 In case you have a shared part of the code, in order to avoid code repetition, you can include the shared code as a git submodule.